 The potential for Euro-Canadian archaeological resources is judged to be high within 150 m of historic transportation routes and areas of early Euro-Canadian settlement and industry (Ontario Government 2011b: Section 1.4).
 Outside of these designated proximities the potential for Euro-Canadian archaeological resources is low and no Stage 2 archaeological assessment is recommended.
 Many early roads were not followed by modern highways, meaning areas of cultural heritage value or interest associated with historic roadways are now far removed from modern thoroughfares, often in remote areas or used as trails or logging roads.
 Therefore, archaeological potential is high within 150 m of these historic transportation routes.
-This includes existing and previous rail lines; the rail lines were the first form of transportation within this area of Ontario, and a large number of early communities sprang up along the lines to service the lumber industry.
 Historic communities within the study areas have contracted over time, each of them at their largest in the late 1800s to early 1900s, seeing a gradual decrease over time.
 Significant archaeological resources related to these communities may remain outside of their current limits.
-Archaeological potential has been determined to be high in proximity to the estimated locations of early roads, the post offices, and historic communities.
+Archaeological potential has been determined to be high in proximity to the estimated locations of early roads, post offices, and historic communities.
+Highways 69 and 522 are not considered to be historic transportation routes, and any cultural heritage value or interest associated with them has now been previously and extensively disturbed.
 Highways 69 and 522 are not considered to be historic transportation routes, and any cultural heritage value or interest associated with them has now been previously and extensively disturbed.

 This Stage 1 archaeological assessment has identified areas of archaeological potential within the study area limits.
-As the HIWEC Transmission Line - Route A study area is situated entirely in the Canadian Shield terrain the amount of land that will require Stage 2 archaeological survey can be reduced.
-The following recommended strategy for Stage 2 assessment is based off Section 2.1.5 of the Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011b).
-In addition, due to the complex combination of land conditions in the study area there may be small areas of archaeological potential intermixed with areas of low potential and Section 2.1.6 must be followed during the Stage 2 archaeological assessment (Ontario Government 2011b).
+As the HIWEC Transmission Line - Route B study area is situated entirely in the Canadian Shield and the following recommended strategy for Stage 2 assessment is based off of Section 2.1.5 of the Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011b).
+In addition, due to the complex combination of land conditions in the Study Area there may be small areas of archaeological potential intermixed with areas of low potential and Section 2.1.6 must be followed during the Stage 2 archaeological assessment (Ontario Government 2011b).

 To assist in determining where areas of archaeological potential or archaeological features are located, the impacted property will be inspected as part of the Stage 2 assessment.
 This property inspection will allow the archaeologist to evaluate and photo-document actual land conditions.
 Areas of potential are related to the location of watercourses, known archaeological sites, pockets of well-drained soil, Trading Posts, early roads, 19th century post offices, structures illustrated on 19th century maps and early Euro-Canadian communities.
 When the location of archaeological features is known, the reduction of survey intervals can be planned based on the fieldwork recommendations below.
 Areas exempt from Stage 2 archaeological assessment include: steep slope, poor drainage, previous disturbance due to road and road right-of-ways or aggregate activities, and exposed bedrock.
 These conditions must be photographed and documented in the field but do not require archaeological survey.
 Exceptions must be made for any areas of steep slope containing exposed bedrock cliff faces.
 These areas must be assessed and photo documented for the potential presence of rock art given the identification of multiple pictograph sites in close proximity to the current study area.
-The exposed bedrock may also contain areas where previous quarrying activities have been conducted, based on the proximity of the Transmission Line - Route A study area to similar locations along the eastern shore of Georgian Bay where these activities have been documented.
+The exposed bedrock may also contain areas where previous quarrying activities have been conducted, based on the proximity of the Transmission Line study area to similar locations along the eastern shore of Georgian Bay where these activities have been documented.